Check Engine Light Flashing But No Codes: Let’s Crack This!

 Your check engine light is flashing and your vehicle has started shaking with intermittent rough idling.
 Moreover, some of you might have observed that the blinking check engine light went away for a few miles and then started flashing again.
+In this guide, I’ll cover all possible reasons that cause this situation to happen.
+I’ve also highlighted diagnostic methods for different possible causes so that you can pinpoint the root cause easily.

 If you prefer a brief overview instead of reading the entire article, here is a summary table to quickly gather the information: